 Overall, the Kodak Tri-X is a highly versatile film that was once quite popular amongst photography enthusiasts and photojournalists alike.
-The all-round nature of the film also makes the Tri-X 400 a standard choice for photographing in difficult lighting conditions.
+The all-around nature of the film also makes the Tri-X 400 a standard choice for photographing in difficult lighting conditions.

 Kodak TMaX Overview

-The Kodak TMaX 400 is a more contemporary film compared to the Tri-X and the results from it are also comparable to that from a digital camera.
+The Kodak TMaX 400 is a more contemporary film compared to the Tri-X and the results from it are also comparable to that of a digital camera.
 The TMaX 400 (400TMY) is a continuous-tone panchromatic black-and-white negative film.
 The higher ISO rating of 400 on the TMaX makes it useful for photographing dimly lit subjects, or fast-action photography.
 Regarded as one of the sharpest films available, the Kodak TMaX 400 has a very high resolving power and allows for a high degree of enlargement.

 Some key features of the Kodak TMaX include: